troyjr/datasci-getting-and-cleaning-data/README.md

-    add dataset to larger list of datasets merge all datasets into single dataset sort dataset column names alphabetically if mean is true, calculate mean across subject and activity if mean is not true, return final dataset end
+    add dataset to larger list of datasets merge all datasets into single dataset sort dataset column names alphabetically if mean is true, calculate mean across subject and return mean if mean is not true, return final dataset end